tmtsoftware/esw-web-app-example/docs/src/main/flows/docs-flow.md

 This is where you will write the documentation files for your project.
 The top-level `build.sbt` file contains the setup for this `docs` sbt project.

-Launch sbt from your console and run command `makeSite`.
-Then run the command `openSite`
+Launch sbt from your console and run command `makeSite` to construct the documentation pages.
+Then run the command `openSite` to open the generated docs in your default browser.

 ```bash
 sbt